abhiseksr/web-at-glance/advanced theory/React/react.md

 It looks like returning HTML from within our JS code
 - All JSX tags must be closed

+We can embed javascript expressions(not statements) https://youtu.be/WVyCrI1cHi8(learn the difference between expression and statement) inside HTML code.
+We can further embed HTML code in the embeded javascript code, and so on.
+To use javascript expressions it must be enclosed in curly braces{}.

 ### Babel

 Babel is a transpiler: it converts from one type of source code to another